Sengge Rinchen: Death

+Gaolou Fort

 When the Qing imperial court received news of the Nian Rebellion, Sengge Rinchen was ordered to lead troops to Shandong, Henan and Anhui to suppress the rebellion.
-In 1865, during the Battle of Gaolou Fort, he was ambushed in a tavern near Gaolou Fort in Heze, Shandong by Nian rebels led by Lai Wenguang and Song Jingshi.
+In 1865, during the Battle of Gaolou Fort, he was ambushed in a tavern near Gaolou Fort (高樓寨) in Heze, Shandong by Nian rebels led by Lai Wenguang and Song Jingshi.
 He attempted to escape with some of his horsemen and take shelter in the woods but was killed by a minor rebel leader, Zhang Pigeng.

+Aftermath

+Shortly after Sengge Rinchen was killed in battle, news of his death reached Beijing, shocking the Qing court.
+The emperor ordered imperial guards to escort his coffin back to the capital by express relay and suspended court sessions for three days as a sign of mourning and respect.

+Sengge Rinchen was the last military commander of the Qing dynasty of Manchu-Mongol origin.
+After his death, Empress Dowager Cixi appointed Zeng Guofan to lead the campaign against the Nian rebels.
+From that point onward, military authority increasingly shifted to Han Chinese generals such as Zeng Guofan of the Xiang Army and Li Hongzhang of the Huai Army, marking a significant transition in Qing military leadership during the late dynasty.

 Legacy

 The Qing imperial court sent couriers to retrieve and transport Sengge Rinchen's remains back to Beijing, in addition to not holding any court sessions for three days as a mark of mourning.
 The Tongzhi Emperor, accompanied by the empress dowagers Ci'an and Cixi, personally attended the funeral and ordered a shrine to be erected to commemorate Sengge Rinchen.
 The shrine, called "Xianzhongci" (顯忠祠; "Shrine of Displaying Loyalty"), used to stand at the current location of Kuanjie Primary School (寬街小學) in Beijing's Dongcheng District.

 Sengge Rinchen's loyalty to the Qing Empire is interpreted in official histories of the People's Republic of China as an expression of Chinese patriotism.
 In 1995, the local government in Tongliao, Inner Mongolia opened a Sengge Rinchen Memorial Museum.

 Sengge Rinchen was well known among foreigners in China: British soldiers nicknamed him "Sam Collinson" by mispronouncing his name in Mandarin.